 We hope to provide valuable information for those who are looking for up-to-date housing information.

-For 2019 we decided to use the Zillow Rent Index.
+For 2020 we decided to use the most updated information available, which is the 2019 Zillow Rent Index.
 This gave us a more precise look at the market accounting for not only one-bedroom apartments but for all housing.
-Including, single-family homes, condos, 1 to +5 bedroom, and multi-family housing.
+This includes single-family homes, condos, 1 to 5+ bedrooms, and multi-family housing.
 The goal of using an estimate versus homes on the market is “to give consumers insight into rental price trends in a way that is not biased by the mix of homes currently for rent.”

 78266 - ZRI $1826